 Building Bright Futures

-Located in the heart of Noe Valley, with students from all over the Bay Area, we offer a K-8 rigorous academic curriculum that includes Spanish, Art, Music, Technology and Physical Education, along with an array of after-school enrichment activities offered on-site and a comprehensive K-8 sports program.
+Located in the heart of Noe Valley, with students from all over the Bay Area, attending preschool through 8th grade.
+We offer a K-8 rigorous academic curriculum that includes Spanish, Art, Music, Technology and Physical Education, along with an array of after-school enrichment activities offered on-site and a comprehensive K-8 sports program.
 Our students graduate to attend San Francisco’s top high schools.

 “St. Philip’s School is a place where academic excellence and faith based learning combine to create an environment where students can succeed.”